jp0xcode/interview-prep/README.md

 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/jayaprakash-jp).
 I'm always up for professional discussions over coffee ☕ and happy to hear suggestions for new challenges or improvements to this repo.
-Whether you're into security, Python, IR, or malware analysis — let's collaborate and grow together.
+Whether you're into security, Python, IR, or malware analysis.
+Let's collaborate and grow together.